RS2007/zig-cc/notes.md

     return foo(3);
 }
 ```

-* initializer for a static variable must be a constant expression
+- initializer for a static variable must be a constant expression
-* no specifiers in for loop header or function arguments list
+- no specifiers in for loop header or function arguments list

 ### Symbol table

-* Variable resolution level (Stack of hashmaps):
+- Variable resolution level (Stack of hashmaps):
-    * Need it to maintain variable names for that scope
+  - Need it to maintain variable names for that scope
-* At typechecker level
+- At typechecker level
-    * To maintain the types and initial values of symbols
+  - To maintain the types and initial values of symbols
-    * Later used to generate TAC:
+  - Later used to generate TAC:
-        * static variables: top level tac symbols
+    - static variables: top level tac symbols
-        * tac instructions(function bodies)
+    - tac instructions(function bodies)
-* At assembly level:
+- At assembly level:

-    * How are types kept in assembly?
+  - How are types kept in assembly?

-* A bug in variable scope resolution
+- A bug in variable scope resolution
-* An Id has to be created for each scope
+- An Id has to be created for each scope
-* function args need to be renamed as well
+- function args need to be renamed as well

-* In TAC, while generating instructions, we need to know the type of the tac
+- In TAC, while generating instructions, we need to know the type of the tac
   symbol
-* Hence a TAC symbol table needs to be constructed
+- Hence a TAC symbol table needs to be constructed

 ### Adding unsigned

 #### In parser

 - unsigned long as an entirely different type
   - just handle it within the switches for different types (compiler will aid
     refactoring in this case)
 - add unsigned as a modifier (have to keep track of this everywhere, lots of
   places can be missed in the code)

 #### Type conversions

-* In asm, integers are integers, neither signed nor unsigned(cause they are
+- In asm, integers are integers, neither signed nor unsigned(cause they are
   represented as 2s complements)
-* Addition,subtraction and multiplication? remains the same, no casting required between integer
+- Addition,subtraction and multiplication? remains the same, no casting required between integer
   and unsigned

-    * `CF` and `OF` flags
+  - `CF` and `OF` flags

-* division and compare operations change:
+- division and compare operations change:

-    * Idiv vs div:
+  - Idiv vs div:
-        * Need for a different div instructions
+    - Need for a different div instructions
-        *
+    -
-    * cmp using the `CF` flag instead of the `ZF` flag
+  - cmp using the `CF` flag instead of the `ZF` flag
-        * different set of conditional codes
+    - different set of conditional codes

-* writing a pass to replace all longs in the AST with a temp variable,
+- writing a pass to replace all longs in the AST with a temp variable,

+- To fix:
+  - [x] Lexing doubles of the form `.\[0-9]*`
+  - [x] Lexing doubles of the form `[0-9]*e[0-9]*`
+  - Expressions of this form returning a type error: `(-0.0005 > <var-name>)`